hillsera/CIDM6330-Final-Project/readme.md

 The tests in the "projectarch" directory shows these commands working as expected.

 ### Message Bus with Django Signals
-In the Barky Refactor 3 assignment, we used Django signals to handle the internal messaging system.
+In the Barky Refactor 3 assignment, we used Django Signals to handle the internal messaging system to support an event-driven architecture.
+Firstly, I had to specify the default app in the __init__.py file in the projectapp directory, and I set up the import signals to happen when the app is ready as outlined from Assignment 7.